omnilaboratory/obd/README.md

 ## Step 5: Channel Operations on test site

-We built a test site for testing OBD commands for new users who is willing to learn the specification and source code.
-Remember this site is for testing only.
+For the convenience of brand new users, who are willing to learn the specification and source code, we built a test site for testing OBD commands and it is for testing only.
 The URL is:

 ```
 ws://62.234.216.108:60020/ws